xandwr/doctown-v3/blog-posts/building-doctown-in-5-days.md

 Documentation sucks.
 It's either outdated, incomplete, or buried in a README that nobody reads.
 For AI agents and developers alike, understanding a codebase means grepping through files, reading source code, and piecing together context from comments and naming conventions.

 I wanted something better: **O(1) access to any symbol's documentation**.
 No searching.
 No guessing.
-Just instant, accurate, AI-generated docs that follow you anywhere.
+Just instant, accurate, AI-generated and Human-controlled docs that follow you anywhere.

 ## The Goal: "npm for docs"